Spectral-partitioned Kohn-Sham density functional theory: sp DFT Derivation

 Since the computational cost of evaluating $\hat{\rho}^{A}$ is negligible, dramatic savings in computational cost can be achieved if the splitting energy can be pushed down to small values.

-Two features of the technique described above need elaboration: (i) how best to stitch the two DMs $\hat{\rho}^{KS}$ and $\hat{\rho}^{A}$ together, and (ii), the best choice for the alignment energy $U^{HEG}_0$.
-A number of {\it ad hoc} proposals for solving these problems have been presented in previous publications \cite{Zhang, Abinit}.
-However, no rigorous framework for an optimal technique has yet been proposed.
+Two features of the technique described above need elaboration: (i) how best to join the two DMs $\hat{\rho}^{KS}$ and $\hat{\rho}^{A}$, and (ii), the best choice for the alignment energy $U^{HEG}_0$.
+A number of proposals for solving these problems have been presented in previous publications \cite{Zhang, Abinit}.
+However, no rigorous framework for an optimal technique has been proposed.

 In the following, we derive such a framework.
-In order to do so, one needs to step back from \eq{eq:H_g} and instead build the spDFT formalism from bottom up, starting from a general ansatz for a DM partitioned into two spectral domains: (i) a low-energy subspace spanned by exact KS eigenstates $\{\psi_{{\bf k}n}\}$, and (ii) a high-energy subspace spanned by another complete set of orthonormal functions $\{\phi_{{\bf k}n}\}$.
-We then derive the expression for the free-energy functional whose variational minimium is the optimal DM that is partitioned according to the above ansatz.
-Subsequently in \sect{sec:application}, we revisit the problem of electronic structure calculations at extreme temperatures, and spectral partitioning with the HEG at high energies.
-We derive detailed expressions for the spectral-partitioned KS (spKS) Hamiltonian, forces, and stresses within both the PAW and the NCPP formalisms.
+In order to do so, one needs to step back from \eq{eq:H_g} and instead build the spDFT formalism from bottom up, starting from a general ansatz for a DM partitioned into two spectral domains: (i) a low-energy subspace spanned by KS eigenstates $\{\psi_{{\bf k}n}\}$, and (ii) a high-energy subspace spanned by another complete set of orthonormal Bloch states $\{\psi^h_{{\bf k}n}\}$ that need not be eigenstates of the KS Hamiltonian.
+We then derive the expression for the free-energy functional whose variational minimium is the optimal DM that is partitioned according to the ansatz given above.
+Subsequently, in \sect{sec:application} we revisit the problem of electronic structure calculations at extreme temperatures and spectral partitioning with the HEG at high energies.
+We derive detailed expressions for the spectral-partitioned KS Hamiltonian, forces, and stresses within both PAW and NCPP formalisms.